dmis-lab/bioasq-biobert/README.md

-## Pre-release version
-This repository will be made public and advertised after 24th of Oct, 2019.
-Please send any suggestions regarding this repository to me (`wonjin.info {at} gmail.com`).

 ## Pre-trained Language Model for Biomedical Question Answering <br> _BioBERT at BioASQ 7b -Phase B_
 This repository provides the source code and pre-processed datasets of our participating model for the BioASQ Challenge 7b.
 We utilized BioBERT, a language representation model for the biomedical domain, with minimum modifications for the challenge.
 <br>Please refer to our paper [Pre-trained Language Model for Biomedical Question Answering](https://arxiv.org/abs/1909.08229) for more details.